Badger Baiting in the UK

 2. We have appointed our first Wildlife Crime Adviser, Andy Swinburne to promote, support and contribute towards the fight against badger crime.
 He is a former Wildlife Crime Officer and has 13 years’ experience fighting badger crime.

-As the Secretariat of the Badger Persecution Priority Delivery Group, Andy will play a vital role in the administrative running and direction of this group and its UK strategic response to illegal badger persecution through Prevention, Intelligence and Enforcement initiatives.
+The Badger Persecution Priority Delivery Group will lead the UK strategy to combat badger crime, and as Secretariat of the Badger Persecution Priority Delivery Group, our Wildlife Crime Adviser, Andy will play a vital role in the administrative running and direction of this group and its UK strategic response to illegal badger persecution through Prevention, Intelligence and Enforcement initiatives.